Accounting for shared covariates in semi-parametric Bayesian additive regression trees: Semi-parametric BART

-Despite these double moves, non-identifiability issues may still arise in three cases: i) when categorical variables with more than two levels in $\mathbf{X}_1$ are used to define splitting rules in the BART component, ii) when an intercept is specified in $\mathbf{X}_1$, and iii) when any terminal node is associated with splitting rules, at any depth, which all involve only one covariate belonging to $\mathbf{X}_{1} \cap \mathbf{X}_{2}$.
-The first issue is easily remedied by automatically rejecting proposed trees containing branches defined only by repeated splits on the same categorical variable in $\mathbf{X}_1$.
+Despite these double moves, non-identifiability issues may still arise in two cases: a) when an intercept is specified in $\mathbf{X}_1$ and b) when any terminal node belongs to a branch whose splitting rules at each depth all involve only one covariate belonging to $\mathbf{X}_{1} \cap \mathbf{X}_{2}$.
+To avoid the first issue, we stress that $\mathbf{X}_{1}$ should not be equipped with a leading column of ones corresponding to an intercept.
+Doing so would conflate the linear component's constant with the constant node-level $\mu_{t\ell}$ parameters in the BART component.
+Accordingly, our removal of the intercept circumvents the need to impose the constraint $\mathbb{E}\left(\sum_{t=1}^Tg\left(\mathbf{x}_{2i},\bm{\mathcal{M}}_t,\mathcal{T}_t\right)\right) = 0$.
+The second issue is easily remedied by automatically rejecting proposed trees containing branches defined only by repeated splits on the same variable in $\mathbf{X}_1$; see Appendix \ref{appendix_semiBART} for details on CSP-BART's implementation.
 Given that this further prevents the BART component from estimating marginal effects associated with categorical variables of primary interest, it is especially pertinent for the TIMSS application where the covariates in $\mathbf{X}_1$ are all categorical.
-To remedy the second issue, we stress that $\mathbf{X}_{1}$ should not be equipped with a leading column of ones corresponding to an intercept.
-Doing so would conflate the linear component's constant with the constant node-level $\mu_{t\ell}$ parameters in the BART component.
-Accordingly, our removal of the intercept circumvents the need to impose the constraint $\mathbb{E}\left(\sum_{t=1}^Tg\left(\mathbf{x}_{2i},\mathcal{M}_t,\mathcal{T}_t\right)\right) = 0$.